kevL/nwn2_Chatter/ReadMe.txt

 ----
 CREDITS

-Included in this Chatter package is a LAME 3.100 executable for decoding MPEG-audio layer 3 (MP3) to PCM-audio (WAV) playback.

-Chatter uses a parsed down version of NAudio for decoding ADPCM wavefiles to PCM-audio (WAV) playback.
+Chatter uses a parsed down version of NAudio for decoding BMU/MP3 and ADPCM audiofiles to PCM-audio (WAV) playback.
 See the sourcecode for licensing and attribution.

 Chatter uses a parsed down version of SharpZipLib for decompressing zipped files in Neverwinter Nights 2's installation/Data folder.
 See the sourcecode for